June 7 -23, 2015 Fort Greene Brooklyn and Governor’s Island, Art Kibbutz Residency

 I do have some claim to this magnificent city; my father’s mother, Raisa (Rose) Arzt, arrived her parents, 5 sisters and 2 brothers in 1901 from Stanislav, Poland.
 They lived on the Lower East Side.

-I would like to learn more about my father’s family, supposedly they came from Minsk, in Belarus and his last name was Finkelstein that was changed somewhere along the way to Fine.
-My father’s father never spoke a word of English, he worked as a runner with Hungarians in the fur trade, became a citizen somehow.
-My father was in the army in WWII in New Guinea and the Phillipines, went to NYU on the GI bill, which paid him enough to rent an apartment in Greenwich Village and he became a Spanish professor, just to give you some background to my connection to New York City, besides all the collages I have made that depict this city.
+I would like to learn more about my father’s family.
+They came from Minsk, in Belarus.
+His last name was Finkelstein that was changed somewhere along the way to Fine.
+My father’s father never spoke a word of English, he worked as a runner with Hungarians in the fur trade and somehow became a citizen.
+My father was in the army in WWII in New Guinea and the Phillipines, went to NYU on the GI bill, which paid him enough to rent an apartment in Greenwich Village and he became a Spanish professor.
+This is some background to my connection to New York City, besides all the collages I have made that depict this city.
 This claim invariably enables me to represent the city and even native New Yorkers are convinced I am a New Yorker.

 My grandmother lived at at least 3 adresses I know of in the Bronx, starting on the Champs Elysees (the Grand Concourse, for those not in the know), ending in an apartment on Holland Ave, near Pelham Parkway and I wish I remember which subway stop because I would take the subway up to visit her when I was in art school in Philly.
 I would have been to a show at MoMA or some other museum and had the exhibition catalogue with me.
 My grandmother would say to me: “you’re just like your fatha, always buying books!”
 (Insert heavy Yiddish accent.)

 I was living in an illegal sublet on 79th and First, in a Kalikow apartment on the south side of 79th street.
-The buildings, which were rumored to be one of the first suburban developments in New York or the US, I dont know which, were being warehoused, meaning there were no new leases and I had no idea how many apartments were occupied.
+The buildings are one of the first suburban developments in New York or the US, I dont know which, were being warehoused, meaning there were no new leases and I had no idea how many apartments were occupied.
 Which leads me to something I learned that time around; you know your building in Manhattan is being warehoused when all the Chinese take out menus, left by the delivery boys, are strewn around the hallway all the time.

 I was walking home from my long term temp job near Grand Central Terminal (not Station as you will learn more about below) to save subway fare, which was one dollar.